hazelcast/hazelcast-reference-manual/daux/docs/18_Security/04_SSL.md

 </hazelcast>
 ```

-You can set all the above properties using the `javax.net.ssl` prefix, e.g., `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.

 Here are the descriptions for the properties:

 * `keystore`: Path of your keystore file.
 Note that your keystore's type must be `JKS`.